ShubhamChouksey123/satellites/README.md

 - CRUD operations for satellite and launcher dataset.
 - Search bar to filter result based on input.
-- pagination to control the flow of the response.
+- Pagination to control the flow of the response.

 ## Getting Started

-Embark on your quiz journey by visiting the [Quiz Website](https://quiz-website-g8d7.onrender.com/).
-Navigate through user-friendly interfaces offering options to start new quizzes, access leader boards, view results, and connect through the contact page.
+Visit the [Satellite-DB](https://quiz-website-g8d7.onrender.com/).
+Navigate through user-friendly interfaces offering adding and updating new satellite information.